 Riverview Hospital Coquitlam BC

 Join us as we explore abandoned areas of Riverview Hospital (formerly Essondale Hospital), in Coquitlam, British Columbia.
 It’s a former mental health and addiction facility dating back well over a hundred years.
-The site has a slightly unsettling feel about it and the buildings here are frequently featured in horror films.
+The site has a somewhat unsettling feel about it and the buildings are frequently featured in horror films for that reason.
 It’s also a destination for history buffs and those with paranormal interests.

-The facility seems okay with people walking about the exterior of any disused buildings and the well-tended grounds where they’re situated.
+The facility seems okay with people walking about the exterior of disused buildings and the well-tended grounds on which they reside.
 Taking photos is also acceptable and it’s a popular place in that regard.
-We saw many folks with cameras in hand.
+We saw many folks with cameras and cell phones in hand.

-Everything in use, however, should be considered off-limits for the patients’ privacy and respect.
-We spoke in depth on this with security guards patrolling the property and they said as long as the rules are followed you’ll be fine.
-They shared some history and told us where we could go and spoke of places to avoid.
-It’s a big, big site and almost like a self contained town.
+Respect the privacy of patients and avoid in use sections of Riverview.
+We spoke in depth on this with security guards patrolling the property and they said we’d be fine if we followed that simple rule.
+They shared some history and told us where we could go and of places to avoid.
+It’s a big complex and almost like a self contained town.
 In fact, it operated like that for much of its history.

 Thanks to “Rob Pohl & Arturo Pianzola” for making this and many other articles at BIGDoer.com possible – much love.